 Avian Care Internship Description

-The Trust’s dedicated staff cares for an average of 3,800 injured and orphaned birds each year and welcomes visitors to its Millington facility 365 days a year to see the 50 non-releasable hawks, eagles, falcons, and owls that are permanent residents at the center.
+The Trust’s dedicated staff cares for over 5,000 injured and orphaned birds each year and welcomes visitors to its Millington facility 365 days a year to see the 50 non-releasable hawks, eagles, falcons, and owls that are permanent residents at the center.
 The Trust also offers educational programs for schools and community groups throughout the region.

 The Raptor Trust is one of the premier, privately funded wild bird rehabilitation centers in the United States.
 Founded in 1983, the center has three primary missions: